-The Public Facility or Infrastructure Activities superseded its annual and 5- year goals by 5 projects at the close of the PY 2019.
-HCDD continues to fund the Department of Neighborhoods to carry out code enforcement activities, which exceeded its annual goal.
+The Public Facility or Infrastructure Activities superseded its goal by 5 projects at the close of the PY 2019.
+HCDD continues to fund Department of Neighborhoods to carry out code enforcement activities, which exceeded its annual goal.
 HCDD continues to work with businesses and other entities to promote economic revitalization.
-HCDD has also hired an Economic Development manager that will work towards meeting HCDD goals in future program years.